cartrawler/cartrawler.github.io/_collections/_section_android/installation.md

 **Clear Storage**

-Note: The apps storage (database of recent searches, and bookings) can be cleared prior to starting the cartrawler flow, the following API can be used to clear the storage.
+Note: The app's storage (database of recent searches, and bookings) can be cleared prior to starting the cartrawler flow, the following API can be used to clear the storage.

 This is a static method that can be called directly from the CartrawlerSDK class